Kenneth-Macharia/FastFoodFast/README.md

     1.Clone this repo to a local machine
     2.Checkout the 'develop' branch while in the project root folder:
         /FastFoodFast~$git checkout develop
-    3.To view the UI templates, navigate to the 'templates' folder and open index.html /FastFoodFast/app/v1/views/templates
+    3.Install PostgreSQL on the local machine
-    4.To test the API, first install PostgreSQL on the local machine 5.Create a database to use for the testing 6.Create a user with full right to the database above 7.Install virtulenv to create a virtual environement for the API:
+    4.Create a database to use for the testing 5.Create a user with full right to the database above 6.Install virtulenv to create a virtual environement for the API:
         /FastFoodFast~$pip install virualenv
-    8.While in the project root folder create a virtual environment to isolate the app /FastFoodFast~$virtualenv <your-virtual-environment-name>
+    7.While in the project root folder create a virtual environment to isolate the app /FastFoodFast~$virtualenv <your-virtual-environment-name>
     8.Active the virtual environment, the prompt is now preceeded by '(your_env_name)' /FastFoodFast~$. <your-virtual-environment-name>/bin/activate